syltken/qr-scanner-legal/README.md

-# Scan Master Legal Documents
+# QR Scanner and Generator Pro - Legal Documents

-This repository contains the legal documentation for **Scan Master** - a privacy-focused QR code and barcode scanner application.
+This repository contains the legal documentation for **QR Scanner and Generator Pro** - a privacy-focused QR code and barcode scanner and generator application.

 ## 🌐 Live Site

-Visit the live documentation at: [https://syltken.github.io/scan-master-legal](https://syltken.github.io/scan-master-legal)
+Visit the live documentation at: [https://syltken.github.io/qr-scanner-legal](https://syltken.github.io/qr-scanner-legal)

 ## 📋 Documents Available

-- **Privacy Policy**: Comprehensive overview of how we protect your privacy
+- **Privacy Policy**: Comprehensive overview of how we protect your privacy with zero data collection
-- **Terms of Use**: Clear terms and conditions for using the Scan Master app
+- **Terms of Use**: Clear terms and conditions for using the QR Scanner and Generator Pro app

 ## 🎨 Design Features